PPC AMA: Paid Search Ask Me Anything — An Hour of Q&A with David Szetela

 As we know, more real estate equals better click-through rate.
 Better click-through rate equals better Quality Score.
 Better Quality Score leads to lower CPCs which is directly related to profitability.
 So, it’s important to be up there with all of your ad extensions.

 The losers are those advertisers who are in very competitive markets.
-This is frequently a local business — a law firm or financial firm, even plumbing and HVAC — where there’s a lot of competition locally and for that reason the keywords are very expensive, the CPCs for the keywords are very expensive.
+This is frequently a local business — a law firm or financial firm, even plumbing and HVAC — where there’s a lot of competition locally and for that reason the keywords and the CPCs for those keywords are very expensive.

 I’ve also read recently that the first-page bid amount (Google lets advertisers know how much they would need to pay to show up on the first page) is going up and that’s because there are fewer ads on the page.